kencormack/pistar-lastqso/README.md

       for a log entry to process).
 The actual timer keeps going, behind the scenes.

-      The third and fourth lines indicate any target logfiles specified for the debugging and profiling log features described in the ABOUT_DEBUGGING.md and ABOUT_PROFILING.md files.
+      The third line indicates any target logfiles specified for the debugging and profiling logs described in ABOUT_DEBUGGING.md and ABOUT_PROFILING.md.

-      The fifth line shows the size of the screen/window in rows and columns (useful to those who want to modify the script, as there is so much cursor management stuff going on).
+      The fourth line shows the size of the screen/window in rows and columns (useful to those who want to modify the script, as there is so much cursor management stuff going on).
 Also shown are the TTY of the terminal/session the script is running on, the PID of the script, and the PID of the background task that watches for log activity (daily log rotations and pi-star nightly updates).

+      The fifth line shows which of the following modes and/or cross- modes are enabled in your pi-star: YSF, DMR, YSF2DMR or DMR2YSF.
+      If enabled, the mode will show a "1".
+Disabled will show a "0".

       The sixth line shows a number of counters.
 The counters repre- sent the following: DMR traffic, YSF traffic, Kerchunks, Errors,